Inedo/inedo-docs/Content/BuildMaster/docker/run-config.md

 The following logic is used.

-1. `docker login` to the registry where the repository is hosted
-2. `docker pull` the target docker image
+1. `docker pull` the target docker image
-3. `docker tag` the image using the new tag
+2. `docker tag` the image using the new tag
-4. `docker push` the image to the repository indicated by the tag
+3. `docker push` the image to the repository indicated by the tag
-5. `docker logout`
-6. Attach the new image/tag to the build in BuildMaster
+4. Attach the new image/tag to the build in BuildMaster

 You can set the following parameters on the operation: